Who can use this feature?

 What are tasks?

 Tasks form a vital component of every project management application, and LawVu is no different.
-You can think of tasks as a supercharged 'To do' list.
+You can think of tasks as a supercharged 'To Do' list.

 You can also access and edit them from the Planner:

 Start on the Add task button and type the name of your first task.
-When you finish, press 'Enter', and you can start the name of your second task.
-Working in this manner allows you to quickly flesh out a list of tasks relevant to the matter you're working on.
+When you finish, press Enter, and you can begin adding another task.

 Assigning tasks